-At our Institutes, we have a financial plan for everyone.
+At our Institutes, we have a financial plan for everyone, including scholarships, VA benefits, financial aid, and other tuition opportunities.
 We know that financial aid can be confusing, so leave the hard work to us.
 Our financial aid professionals are ready to help turn your passion into your career.

 You need a financial plan to fund your education and start the career you want.
 Douglas J offers several financing options to help you design your financial plan.
 Your options may include federal financial aid programs such as Pell Grants, Stafford Loans, and Parent PLUS Loans.
 Submitting a FAFSA provides you access to all of these federal financial aid programs.